 All WVA programs are available for Alpine ski racers, Freeskiers, Freestyle Skiers, or Snowboarders.
-Over the past six years WVA has enrolled students from over 20 states and several foreign countries representing over 110 home schools.
+Since becoming a full-time program in 2013, WVA has enrolled students from over 20 states and several foreign countries representing over 110 home schools.
 WVA has approximately 50 students.

 Click HERE to find the 2019-2020 school profile